-- Regulations at 42 CFR § 422.101(f)(1)(iv) require that all SNPs must provide for face-to-face encounters for the delivery of health care, care management, or care coordination services. - At least annually. - Beginning within the first 12 months of enrollment. - As feasible, with the enrollee's consent.
+- Regulations at 42 CFR § 422.101(f)(1)(iv) require that SNPs must provide, on at least an annual basis, beginning within the first 12 months of enrollment, as feasible and with the individual's consent, for face-to-face encounters for the delivery of health care or care management or care coordination services and be between each enrollee and a member of the enrollee's interdisciplinary team or the plan's case management and coordination staff, or contracted plan health care providers.
+A face-for-face encounter must be either in person or through a visual, real-time, interactive telehealth encounter. - At least annually. - Beginning within the first 12 months of enrollment. - As feasible, with the enrollee's consent.